ksilz/bpf-talks-jib-docker/README.md

 - The lower layers are at the bottom, the upper layers at the top
 - The bottom layers all the way to the line that starts with `092f9ad82a56` belong to the base Docker image I'm using: `adoptopenjdk/openjdk11-openj9:x86_64-debianslim-jre-11.0.7_10_openj9-0.20.0`
 - The first layer from my Dockerfile is the line that starts with `2d3975c3229c` &mdash; it's the `RUN mkdir -p /usr/app` command.
 You can see `mkdir -p /usr/app` on the right
-- Every line in my Dockerfile created a layer.
+- Every line in my Dockerfile created a layer
 - Each layer prints its size on the right.
-The biggest layer from my Dockerfile is the JAR file (second layer from top) at 61.4MB &mdash; no surprise here.
+The biggest layer from my Dockerfile is the JAR file (second layer from top) at 61.4MB &mdash; no surprise here

 As you may be able to tell from the Docker image label `dockerfile-v2`, this image is actually the second version of the application.
 Compared to the first version of the application, I just [added one log statement to the main class](https://github.com/ksilz/bpf-talks-jib-docker/commit/9c11f5c2d1ca5b1c70fda9b465105f980331bfb6).
 So how did this one change impact the layers of my Docker image?